hhan31415/football-correlation/README.md

 - Stats which have high correlation and significant p-values in some leagues, but low correlation in others,
 - Stats which have positive correlation in some leagues but negative correlation in others.

-To do this, I combined all the previous CSVs containing correlation data into one massive table, grouping by stats, then computed various values like range of R values and average R values across the leagues.
+To do this, I combined all the previous CSVs containing correlation data into one massive table, grouping by stats, then computed various values like range of r values and average r values across the leagues.
 For example, the following is one output for the stat "Accurate long balls per match":
 ```
    stat                           min_r   max_r  range  mean_r    min_p    max_p   mean_p min_significant max_significant
    <chr>                          <dbl>   <dbl>  <dbl>   <dbl>    <dbl>    <dbl>    <dbl> <lgl>           <lgl>
  1 Accurate.long.balls.per.match -0.299   0.151  0.450  -0.0647 2.00e- 1 9.86e- 1 5.84e- 1 FALSE           FALSE
 ```
-which tells us that the stat "accurate long balls per match" has a decent range of R values with weak correlation across the 5 major leagues + the MLS.
+which tells us that the stat "accurate long balls per match" has a decent range of r values with weak correlation across the 5 major leagues + the MLS.
 You can check the full table [here](output/team_stat_variability.csv) and the R file for this section [here](other_R_files/compare_leagues.R).

 Of course, this itself still may not be all that interesting if the correlation is not significant.
 Indeed, the above statistic has a minimum p-value of 0.2 across the six leagues, so the correlation not significant.
 This shows us that throughout all six leagues, accurate long balls have basically shown no real evidence of a relationship with on-pitch success.

-In fact, accurate long balls per match is one of two stats which show no significance (p < 0.5) across all six leagues, along with red cards.
+In fact, accurate long balls per match is one of two stats which show no significance (p > 0.05) across all six leagues, along with red cards.
 All other stats have at least one league which shows significance.
 Checking the table also shows that there are thirteen stats which show significance for _all_ six leagues; most of these are stats that obviously seem to have a real relationship with success like Goal difference and xG, although there are some more interesting stats like corners and big chances missed.

 In general, these thirteen significant stats also have a generally strong correlation across all leagues, so we can take them as the "obvious" correlating stats in Europe and the MLS.
 Let us now turn to the stats which vary in correlation and significance across the leagues.
-We look at the remaining 17 stats and analyze the R and p-values for each stat across each league to see which league may be an outlier.
+We look at the remaining 17 stats and analyze the r and p-values for each stat across each league to see which league may be an outlier.
 The table for this data is [here](output/league_top_variable_stats.csv).
 The following is a Tableau visualization of the table.
 This is the core deliverable of the project, distilling everything the correlation analysis was built to answer: which stats actually predict points, and where that relationship holds up (or breaks down) across leagues.
 ![](img/stats_correlation_1.png)
 ![](img/stats_correlation_2.png)
 The link to the relevant Tableau dashboard is [here](https://public.tableau.com/app/profile/heechan.han/viz/Top5LeaguesMLSCorrelationBetweenStatsandSuccess/StatsvsCorrelation1).